 - Supported platforms: Windows, Linux with Wine, and MacOS using CrossOver

-Nikto is another favorite, well-known as part of the Kali Linux Distribution.
+Nikto is another favorite in the hackers toolkit, well-known as part of the Kali Linux Distribution.
 Other popular Linux distributions such as Fedora already come with Nikto available in their software repositories as well.

 This security tool is used to scan web servers and perform different types of tests against the specified remote host.
 Its clean and simple command line interface makes it really easy to launch any vulnerability testing against your target, as you can see in the following screenshot: